ezatullahrasa113/ezatullahrasa113/README.md

 ## Hi there 👋

-I'm **Shah Fooladi**, a passionate Computer Engineering student and developer.
+I'm **Ezatullah Rasa**, a passionate Computer Engineering student and developer.
 I enjoy solving problems, building projects, and learning new technologies. 🚀

 ---